 Reading down that list, it becomes easy to understand that fibromyalgia is about much more than a “simple” pain disorder.

 There are no laboratory tests or other methods to make a definitive diagnosis of fibromyalgia.
-However, despite the belief that fibromyalgia is a default or “catchall” diagnosis when there is no other explanation, there are actually established diagnostic factors that your doctor should be looking for:
+However, despite the belief that fibromyalgia is a “catchall” diagnosis, there are established diagnostic factors that doctor s look for:

 - Multiple painful areas of the body, including areas on both sides and above/below the waist